gi-bielefeld/plast/README.md

 By default, the installation creates:
 * a binary (*PLAST*)

-You may want to make the binary (*PLAST*) accessible via your (*PATH*) variable.
+You may want to make the binary accessible via your *PATH* variable.

 Please note the installation instructions regarding the default maximum *k*-mer size of Bifrost from its README.
-E.g., if your Bifrost libraries have been compiled to support a *k*-mer length of up to 63, change the PLAST makefile accordingly (add `-DMAX_KMER_SIZE=64` to CFLAGS).
+If your Bifrost libraries have been compiled for 64 bit, change the PLAST makefile accordingly (add `-DMAX_KMER_SIZE=64` to CFLAGS).

 If during the compilation, the bifrost library files are not found, make sure that the corresponding folder is found as include path by the C++ compiler.
 You may have to add
-`-I/usr/local/include` (with the corresponding folder) to the CFLAGS in the makefile.
+`-I/usr/local/include` (with the corresponding folder) to CFLAGS in the makefile.

 ## Usage: